The future of cosmological likelihood-based inference: accelerated high-dimensional parameter estimation and model comparison: Background

 Nested sampling, introduced by \citet{Skilling06}, provides a strategy to estimate the evidence for Bayesian model comparison.
 By a clever reparameterization of the likelihood in terms of the enclosed prior volume, nested sampling allows the evidence to be computed by a one-dimensional integral.
 While nested sampling targets the evidence, as a by-product posterior inferences can also be calculated by appropriate importance weighting \citep{Skilling06}.
 While highly successful, nested sampling places tight constraints on how sampling is performed (sampling the prior subject to likelihood isocontour constraints).
 Nested sampling couples the sampling strategy to the evidence calculation, limiting flexibility and scalabilty to high-dimensional parameter spaces (a notable exception for high-dimensional inference is proximal nested sampling, although this is only applicable for log-convex likelihoods; \citealt{Cai22}).

-Recently, methods to compute the evidence that are agnostic to the sampling technique and only require posterior samples have gained popularity \citep{mcewen2023machine, Srinivasan24, Rinaldi24}.
-Among them, the learned harmonic mean estimator \citep{mcewen2023machine} has been shown to provide robust estimates of the Bayesian evidence in a variety of scenarios, both in likelihood- and simulation-based inference \citep{Polanska23, polanska2024learned, SpurioMancini23}.
+Recently, methods to compute the evidence that are agnostic to the sampling technique and only require posterior samples have gained popularity \citep{Dickey71, Trotta07, heavens2017marginal, Jia19, mcewen2023machine, Srinivasan24, Rinaldi24}.
+Among them, the learned harmonic mean estimator \citep{mcewen2023machine} has been shown to provide robust estimates of the Bayesian evidence in a variety of scenarios, both in likelihood- and simulation-based inference \citep{mcewen2023machine, Polanska23, polanska2024learned, SpurioMancini23}.
 In particular, \cite{polanska2024learned} integrated normalizing flows into the learned harmonic mean framework to learn the internal importance sampling target distribution, enhancing the robustness and scalability of the estimator.
-In contrast to the learned harmonic mean, alternative approaches \citep{Srinivasan24, Rinaldi24} compute the evidence for a surrogate of the posterior, limiting their accuracy (see \citealt{polanska2024learned} for further discussion).
+In contrast to the learned harmonic mean, most alternative approaches \citep{Srinivasan24, Rinaldi24} compute the evidence for a surrogate of the posterior, limiting their accuracy.
+Gaussianized bridge sampling (GBS), introduced by \citet{Jia19}, is similar in spirit to the learned harmonic mean in that requires only posterior samples and considers an internal learned proposal distribution.
+In fact, bridge sampling in general can be viewed as a generalization of the standard importance sampling and original harmonic mean approaches to computing the evidence \citep{Gronau17}.
+Nevertheless, restricting to the special case of the harmonic mean has numerous advantages.
+In addition to posterior samples, bridge sampling requires a second set of samples from the proposal distribution.
+Furthermore, the likelihood must be evaluated at these additional samples, which can add significant computational cost, and the proposal density must also be evaluated at all sample points, both those from the posterior and the proposal.
+Finally, use of the optimal bridge function \citep{Meng96} necessitates an iterative approach, again adding to the computational cost.
+The GBS approach suffers from all of these issues, whereas the learned harmonic mean does not.
+The primary disadvantage of restricting bridge sampling to the case of the harmonic mean is that the internal importance sampling target distribution must have thinner tails than the posterior, which is in any case already solved by the learned harmonic mean approach \citep{mcewen2023machine}.
+Another method to compute the Bayes factor is the Savage--Dickey density ratio \citep{Dickey71, Trotta07}, which is however limited to the case of nested models and requires the normalized marginal posterior to be computed.